kulbhushanchand/kulbhushanchand.github.io-v2/_pages/main/log.md

 {% assign dateFormat = '%B %d, %Y' %}

+## {{ "2018-10-01" | date: dateFormat }}
+- Found weird bug in bigfoot.js on personal-website.
+Failed attempt at debugging
+- Disspointment - The electronic components procurement may not be successful.
+How can I prepare dish without raw materials?
+- Hopeful - Workstation may get much needed RAM upgrade

 ## {{ "2018-09-30" | date: dateFormat }}
 - Learned using npm[^n1] -- for uglifying javascript files on personal website